Monday, 28 December 2015

 Marginal revenue

-Marginal revenue is that amount of revenue which is received by sale of one more unit of the product.
+Marginal revenue is the amount of revenue received by selling one more unit of the product.
+It is the change in revenue divided by the change in quantity sold.

-Under normal circumstances, if cost or price remains constant, then Marginal revenue should be equal to Average revenue.
-But, mostly it is not so.
+Under normal circumstances, if cost or price remains constant, then Marginal revenue should equal Average revenue.
+But, in most cases, it is not so.

 Marginal revenue = P*(Q+1) - P*Q where P is the price or cost of one unit and Q is quantity.